rocjs/roc/docs/RocObject.md

 [Read more here.](/docs/Commands.md)

 ### `config`
 An object that contains configuration.
-Both allows the extension to define new configuration and modify things define by others.
+Allows the extension to define new configuration and modify things defined by others.

 The core has knowledge about two properties on the object that are specially handled.